-BSCC Field Representative – How They are Used
+BSCC Field Representatives – How They are Used

 The Field Representatives assigned to FSO are responsible for promoting public safety by promulgating, reviewing and updating regulations to ensure the safe operation of local youth and adult correctional facilities.
 The Field Representative also conducts inspections of those facilities to evaluate compliance, develops corrective action plans, and provides training and technical assistance on BSCC’s minimum standards and effective methods for compliance.
 As needed, the Field Representative will work with agencies to conduct organizational studies and program reviews and help develop recommendations to support effective operations and ongoing compliance.